ncase/anxiety/scenes/act4.md

 `bb({ eyes:"sad_u" });`

-b: But I worry we'll be rejected, unloved, unloveable.
-Alone.
+b: But I worry that if anyone ever knew us – the *real* us – we'd scare them all away.

 `bb({ eyes:"sad" });`